—Amy & Jeff Gingerich, parents to Poppy

 Congratulations!
 Finding out that you’re pregnant is exciting but can also feel overwhelming!
 I’ll provide you with the resources you need for your best pregnancy, birth and postpartum experience.
 We’ll talk about what to expect as your pregnancy progresses, and how to cope with the physical and emotional changes.
 Have questions about birth options, doulas or hospitals?
 Bring your questions—knowledge is power!

 Couples who attend the class receive a resource packet of information on nutrition, exercise, emotional health during pregnancy, and Louisville birth options.
-Attendees will also receive a gift bag courtesy of The Diaper Fairy Cottage and Babyology.

 - Self care for a healthy pregnancy: nutrition and exercise